parissashahabi/parissashahabi.github.io/_experience/developer-mehregan.md

 ---
-title: Volunteer Developer and Instructor, Mehregan Workshop
+title: Volunteer Developer and Instructor, <a href="https://karsooghmehregan.ir/">Mehregan Workshop</a>
 duration: September 2020 - May 2021
 excerpt: |
   My contributions as a Volunteer Developer and Instructor at Mehregan Workshop included: